JoururiChan/pcthmon/FAQ.md

 * Ran is in the Seafoam Islands.
 * TRan is above the Power Plant after you fix the generator.
 * CYukari is inside Cinnabar Volcano.
-* Raikou and Entei are roaming Johto after you awaken them.
+* SKoishi and CNazrin are roaming Johto after you awaken them.
-* Suicune is in the Bell Tower after you get the Clear Bell.
+* Nazrin is in the Bell Tower after you get the Clear Bell.
-* Lugia is in the Whirl Islands after:
+* TKogasa is in the Whirl Islands after:
   * (3.0.0-beta) you visit Shamouti Island and then get the Silver Wing there.
   * (2.2.0) you catch all three legendary birds and then get the Silver Wing in Victory Road.
-* Ho-Oh is atop the Bell Tower after you catch all three legendary beasts and then get the Rainbow Wing in Bell Tower.
+* CIchirin is atop the Bell Tower after you catch all three legendary beasts and then get the Rainbow Wing in Bell Tower.
 * Suika is in Cerulean Cave.
 * TSuika is a secret; look around Cinnabar Island!
-* Celebi is a secret; try Wonder Trading after beating the Elite Four!
+* Ichirin is a secret; try Wonder Trading after beating the Elite Four!
 (And after you catch it, take it to the Ilex Forest shrine!)

 ### Where do I get this item?